-Heeding the great commission to preach, teach and baptize an evangelistic series was conducted by Brother Laing in January 1942.
-As the gospel proclamation was sent over ‘vales and hills ‘fifteen persons responded to the call through baptism.
-On the 12th of April that same year, the SDA Siloah was organized with a membership of thirty one persons.
-Through the kind donation of a community member named Mr. Vassel they received land on which to construct a permanent church building.
-(E.E.
-Parchment.
-Progress on the work at Siloah, The Jamaica Visitor, July 1942.2)
+Heeding the Great Commission to preach, teach, and baptize, an evangelistic series was conducted by Brother Laing in January 1942.
+As the gospel proclamation was carried over “vales and hills,” fifteen persons responded to the call through baptism.
+On April 12 of that same year, the Siloah SDA Church was organized with a membership of thirty-one persons.
+Through the kind donation of a community member named Mr. Vassel, the church received land on which to construct a permanent building.
+(E. E. Parchment, “Progress on the Work at Siloah,” The Jamaica Visitor, July 1942, p.
+2.)

-Cottage meetings and bible studies were the major evangelistic tools used to enlighten communities in the early days.
-Through such efforts the Windsor Sabbath School was organized in 1959 under the leadership of Pastor Harold Bennett. ( Stockhausen, A.C.
-British West Indies, The Inter- American Messenger, January 1959.9)
+Cottage meetings and Bible studies were the major evangelistic tools used to enlighten communities in the early days.
+Through such efforts, the Windsor Sabbath School was organized in 1959 under the leadership of Pastor Harold Bennett.
+(A. C. Stockhausen, “British West Indies,” The Inter-American Messenger, January 1959, p.
+9.)

 PIONEERS AND LEADERS